tmtsoftware/csw/docs/src/main/location.md

 @@@ note { title="async handling in scala and java examples." }

- * **scala:** The code snippets use scala's async library to demonstrate LocationService API.
-The use of this library is optional and the API will work just fine with higher order functions provided by scala.
-      However, this library makes it easy to work with asynchronous code portions.
-The `async` marks a block of asynchronous code.
-It contains one or more await calls, which marks a point at which the computation will be suspended until the awaited Future is complete.
+ * **scala:** `async` marks a block of asynchronous code and allows to `await` the computation till the Future is complete.
       For more info, please refer: https://github.com/scala/async

- * **java non-blocking example:** The code snippets use CompletionStage and thenAsync, thenApply methods to compose the futures.
+ * **java non-blocking example:** The code snippets use `CompletionStage` and it's `thenAsync`, `thenApply` methods.
+This style allows to compose multiple Futures and not block the calling thread till Futures are complete.

- * **java blocking example:** The code snippets use CompletionStage, CompletableFuture and get blocking call for the future to return.
+ * **java blocking example:** The code snippets use `CompletionStage`, `CompletableFuture` using `get` blocking call.
+This style blocks the calling thread till the Future is complete.

 @@@

 ## Tracking

-* The lifecycle of a connection of interest can be followed using `track` API which takes a `Connection` instance as a parameter.
-This Connection being tracked need not already be registered with LocationService.
-It's alright to track connections that will be registered in future.
-In return, caller gets two values:
+The lifecycle of a connection of interest can be followed using `track` API which takes a `Connection` instance as a parameter. **A `Connection` need not already be registered with LocationService.** It's alright to track connections that will be registered in future.

+A `track` function returns two values:
-     1. A **source** that will emit stream of `TrackingEvents` for the connection
+* A **source** that will emit stream of `TrackingEvents` for the connection.
-     2. A **Killswitch** to turn off the stream when no longer needed.
+* A **Killswitch** to turn off the stream when no longer needed.

-* Akka stream API provides many building blocks to process this stream such as Flow and Sink.
+Akka stream API provides many building blocks to process this stream such as Flow and Sink.
 In example, Sink is used to print each incoming `TrackingEvent`.

-* Consumer can shut down the stream using Killswitch.
+Consumer can shut down the stream using Killswitch.

 Scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #tracking }